missessofiachan/sandbox/README.md

 ## Database Support

-This API can switch between MongoDB and MSSQL without code changes, using the repository pattern:
+This API can switch between MongoDB, MSSQL, and SQLite without code changes, using the repository pattern:

 1. **Repository Interfaces**: `IProductRepository`, `IUserRepository`, and `IOrderRepository` define the data access contracts
 2. **MongoDB Implementations**: `ProductRepositoryMongo`, `UserRepositoryMongo`, and `OrderRepositoryMongo`
 3. **MSSQL Implementations**: `ProductRepositoryMSSQL`, `UserRepositoryMSSQL`, and `OrderRepositoryMSSQL`
+4. **SQLite Implementations**: `ProductRepositorySQLite`, `UserRepositorySQLite`, and `OrderRepositorySQLite`

 Controllers dynamically select the correct repository based on the DB_TYPE environment variable.

 ## Running with Different Databases

-To switch between databases, set the `DB_TYPE` environment variable to either `mongo` or `mssql`.
+To switch between databases, set the `DB_TYPE` environment variable to `mongo`, `mssql`, or `sqlite`.

 Run with MongoDB: